ilkerceng/react-redux-blog/README.md

 - lastly but not sure i may use unstated-next library instead of redux

 ### server
-- enable working with sql and nosql lib
+- enable working with sql and nosql db

 **Note: As of Nov 30th 2016, the code has been updated to work w/ latest versions of its dependencies!**